awsdocs/amazon-redshift-developer-guide/doc_source/cm-c-defining-query-queues.md

 ## User Groups<a name="cm-c-defining-query-queues-user-groups"></a>

 You can assign a set of user groups to a queue by specifying each user group name or by using wildcards\.
 When a member of a listed user group runs a query, that query runs in the corresponding queue\.
 There is no set limit on the number of user groups that can be assigned to a queue\.
-For more information,see [Wildcards](#wlm-wildcards)
+For more information, see [Wildcards](#wlm-wildcards)

 ## Query Groups<a name="cm-c-defining-query-queues-query-groups"></a>

 You can assign a set of query groups to a queue by specifying each query group name or by using wildcards\.
 A query group is simply a label\.
 At run time, you can assign the query group label to a series of queries\.
 Any queries that are assigned to a listed query group will run in the corresponding queue\.
 There is no set limit to the number of query groups that can be assigned to a queue\.
-For more information,see [Wildcards](#wlm-wildcards)
+For more information, see [Wildcards](#wlm-wildcards)

 ## Wildcards<a name="wlm-wildcards"></a>